-For mobile facilities that are registered in a national ships' register, the Norwegian Maritime Directorate's Regulations relating to the construction of mobile facilities Sections 14, 15, 16 and 17 can be used for access and transport routes, with the following additions:
+For mobile facilities that are registered in a national ships' register, the Norwegian Maritime Authority's Regulations relating to the construction of mobile facilities Sections 14, 15, 16 and 17 (in Norwegian only) can be used for access and transport routes, with the following additions:

-- a) thresholds in access routes should be avoided or made as low as possible, cf. Section 19, - b) ladders, where there is danger of falling to a lower level, should have self-closing gates, cf. NORSOK S-002N Chapter 5.1.2.
+- a) thresholds in access routes should be avoided or made as low as possible, cf. Section 20, - b) ladders, where there is danger of falling to a lower level, should have self-closing gates, cf. NORSOK S-002 Chapter 5.1.2.